This post answers a series of tough questions about this vital and indispensable doctrine.

 9..
 How does John 20:28 pose any problems?

 Thomas sees the risen Christ and cries out, “My Lord and my God!”
-Some say it is an oath, moderate cussing, when he was caught by surprise, as some people say: My God!
+Some say it is an oath, moderate cussing, when he was caught by surprise: My God!
 Dios mio!
 O mon Deux!
-Those words do mean that Thomas acknowledged Christ’s deity.
+Those words simply mean that Thomas acknowledged Christ’s deity.

 In context, John intends us to see the proper reaction of the witnesses who have seen the resurrection (v.
 21).
 Thomas believes Jesus is the Christ, the Son of God.
 In the larger Gospel of John the deity is affirmed everywhere, especially in John 1 and the I Am statements (John 8:58, and 6:35; 8:12 [9:5]; 10:7, 9; 10:11, 14; 11:25; 14:6; 15:1, 5).
 So we should see Thomas’s surprise as of a piece with the flow of John’s Gospel.